danielsauter/rapid-android-development/chapter_4_using_geolocation_and_compass.md

 Write down your location—we'll use it in the next project.
 If you use the format shown above, ```lat, lon``` (latitude comma longitude), Google Maps will understand and take you to this location.
 This approach is a quick and easy way to double-check a location when you want to test a location app.

-Now let's create a sketch to determine the distance between a fixed point and the device, as shown in <!-- ref linkend="fig.location.distance-->.
+Now let's create a sketch to determine the distance between a fixed point and the device, as shown in Figure 4.3.

 ![](images/geolocation/LocationDistance-sm.png)
 #####Figure 4.3 — Calculating distance.
 ######The screen output shows the device's current location, the calculated distance to the predefined ```bam``` destination, and the current location provider.